GSA/modernization/pages/report/02-executive-summary.md

 secure use of cloud computing, modernize Government-hosted applications, and securely maintain legacy systems.
-Specific actions in this report focus on the first two areas, where securely maintaining legacy systems is addressed in other areas of EO 13800.
+Specific actions in this report focus on the first two areas, where securely maintaining legacy systems is addressed in other areas of [EO 13800][EO13800].
 These actions enable agencies to move from protection of their network perimeters and managing legacy physical deployments toward protection of Federal data and cloud-optimized deployments.
-The report also emphasizes a risk-based approach that focuses agency resources on their highest value assets, per OMB’s authorities provided by the Federal Information Security Modernization Act of 2014 (FISMA) [^4] and OMB Memorandum M-17-25, *Reporting Guidance for Executive Order on Strengthening the Cybersecurity of Federal Networks and Critical Infrastructure*.
+The report also emphasizes a risk-based approach that focuses agency resources on their highest value assets, per OMB’s authorities provided by [the Federal Information Security Modernization Act of 2014 (FISMA)][FISMA2014] and OMB Memorandum M-17-25, [*Reporting Guidance for Executive Order on Strengthening the Cybersecurity of Federal Networks and Critical Infrastructure*][M-17-25].
 The report addresses current impediments obstacles to adopting modernized cloud technologies by piloting new implementation approaches, and using these test cases to inform rapid policy updates.
 The report also focuses